MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-appx-ch1.md

 ms.localizationpriority: high
 ---

-# 1. Getting Appx started with Azure Spatial Anchors
+# 1. Getting started with AppxHoloLens Remoting.

 ## Overview

 Welcome to the second series of the HoloLens 2 tutorials.
-In this three-part tutorial series, you will learn the fundamentals of Azure Spatial Anchors.
+In this Two-part tutorial series, you will learn how to create simple Mixed reality experience demonstration and how to create Standalone UWP HoloLens remoting App.

-In this first tutorial, [Getting started with Azure Spatial Anchors](mrlearning-asa-ch1.md), you will explore the various steps required to start and stop an Azure session and create, upload, and download Azure anchors on a single device.

-In the second tutorial, [Saving, retrieving, and sharing Azure Spatial Anchors](mrlearning-asa-ch2.md), you will learn how to save Azure Spatial Anchors across multiple app sessions by saving anchor information to the HoloLens 2's storage and how to share this anchor information to other devices for a multi-device anchor alignment.

-In the third tutorial, [Displaying Azure Spatial Anchor feedback](mrlearning-asa-ch3.md), you will learn how to provide users with feedback about anchor events and statuses when using Azure Spatial Anchors.
+In the first tutorial “create simple Mixed reality experience” you will learn how to create a simple Mixed reality experience demonstrating UI Elements, 3D model manipulation Model clipping features and Eye Tracking Tool tip Highlight, .

+In the second tutorial “create Standalone UWP HoloLens remoting” you will learn how to create a Standalone UWP PC Holographic emulation app and connect to HoloLens 2 at any point providing a way to Visualize 3D content in in Mixed reality.

 ## Objectives

-* Learn the fundamentals of developing with Azure Spatial Anchors for HoloLens 2
-* Create, upload, and download spatial anchors
+* Learn To Create a Simple Mixed reality experience.
+* Create Standalone UWP HoloLens remoting Application to Connect to HoloLens.

 ## Prerequisites